wmiller848/Fedops/README.md

 Fedops uses a push based architecture, after a warehouse is established it will poll source control.
 From there it will push events to the relevant trucks via secure tcp listeners.

-By defualt all nodes on any provider are fodora images with SELinux installed/enabled
+By defualt all nodes on any provider are fedora images with SELinux installed/enabled

 See https://getfedora.org/

 See http://en.wikipedia.org/wiki/Security-Enhanced_Linux

 Bootstrapping is done at machine creation time and uses ssh for file transfer and passing commands.